Pre-Troubles (pre-1969) murals in the Protestant/unionist/loyalist (PUL) tradition express the connection between Britain and Northern Ireland.

 - “At Hornby Street the painting depicted the “Mountjoy breaking the Boom” overlooked by an imperial Britannia” Jarman 1995 p.
 114

-- “At Victoria Street the painting of King Billy was surmounted by an Ulster Red Hand symbol” Jarman 1995 p.
-114 [perhaps added to the King Billy in Hawkins Street, Londonderry – above M00060 and Cooper 2015 p.
-105]
+- “At Victoria Street [Londonderry] the painting of King Billy was surmounted by an Ulster Red Hand symbol” Jarman 1995 p.
+114 (see above for the King Billy alone, also Cooper 2015 p.
+105 for King Billy alone)

 - “At Carnan Street it took the form of a memorial to those killed in the war, the Red Hand and Union Jack flags flew over a mourning figure and underneath the memorial was the motto “For King and Country” Jarman 1995 pp. 114-5

 - 1920s King Billy Crossing The Boyne (possibly Henry St, Belfast) (see above)